AustenWallis/Speculate/README.md

 # Speculate

-## The spectral emulator built for python, in python...
+## The spectral emulator built for 'python', in python...

 Designed for the rapid testing of an observational spectrum to determine the physical properties of the astronomical object.